"Difficult horses do not exist. They have become difficult to handle, forced by man...

 The cost to ride on this clinic is £350.
 Rider places are now full, but there is a waiting list open.
 If you would like to be added to the list, please email us using the contact form at the bottom of the page.

-Online bookings close at midnight on 17th September.
-On the door prices £50/day or £90/weekend.
+Online bookings close 72 hours prior.
+Booking on the door where still available will be £50/day or £90/weekend.

 Address: Willow Fields, Pump Lane North, Marlow, Buckinghamshire SL7 3RA